 Some pharmacies will not charge a fee for prescriptions after-hours

 Children aged 13 and under will not be charged the regular prescription fee (usually $5) at participating after-hours pharmacies.

-DHBs will arrange for this service to be available to at least 95 percent of enrolled children aged 13 and under within reasonable travel time (up to 1 hour).
+HNZ will arrange for this service to be available to at least 95 percent of enrolled children aged 13 and under within reasonable travel time (up to one hour).
 This arrangement may be with one pharmacy or several in an area (depending on the size of the area).